 - Keep hair clean and off your face.
 Try to avoid letting hands or objects touch or rest on your face.
 Avoid tight clothing.
 Promptly remove dirt, sweat and oil.

-- Tea tree oil: Gels containing 5 percent tea tree oil may be as effective as lotions containing 5 percent benzoyl peroxide, although it may take longer to work.
+- Tea tree oil: Gels containing five percent tea tree oil may be as effective as lotions containing five percent benzoyl peroxide, although it may take longer to work.
 It can cause a skin reaction known as contact dermatitis.
 There's also some concern that topical products can cause breast development in young boys.

 - Alpha hydroxy acids: These are found in foods such as citrus fruits, sugar cane, apples and grapes.
 They help remove dead skin cells and unclog pores when applied topically.
 They may improve the appearance of acne scars.
 Adverse reactions to the acids include redness and irritation.